 CBD products may be taken through various methods: sublingual, ingestion, inhalation, and topical.
 Each method has different bioavailability that may influence CBD’s effect on the body.

 CBD dosage also depends on several factors, such as body weight, metabolic rate, genetics, and product’s frequency of use.
 It is best to consult a medical professional to determine the appropriate dosage.
+CBD may not be appropriate for everyone and there may be other safe, established first-line treatment options.

 Despite its promising effects and overall safety profile, CBD entails some risks.
 Possible side effects include nausea, vomiting, fatigue, and potential drug interactions.
+The long-term effects of CBD or other cannabinoids are yet unknown for general or special populations.

 The FDA currently has one approved CBD product for epilepsy, Epidiolex.
 Due to the lack of regulation, the FDA advises to be wary of most CBD products without approved therapeutic claims.